 Noah Kazis is an assistant professor of law at Michigan Law.
 His research focuses on land use, housing, and local government law.
-He studies legal and policy mechanisms to make cities and suburbs more affordable, equitable and integrated, as well as the internal institutional structures of local governments.
+He studies legal and policy mechanisms to make cities and suburbs more affordable, equitable, and integrated, as well as the internal institutional structures of local governments.

-Professor Kazis’s work has been published in journals including the Harvard Law Review, Yale Law Journal, and Michigan Law Review.
+Kazis’s work has been published in journals including the Harvard Law Review, Yale Law Journal, and Michigan Law Review.

-Prior to joining the Michigan Law faculty, he was a legal fellow at New York University’s Furman Center for Real Estate and Urban Policy.
+Before joining the Michigan Law faculty, he was a legal fellow at New York University’s Furman Center for Real Estate and Urban Policy.
 He also was an attorney for the City of New York, where he represented the city in matters including the development of legislation limiting greenhouse gas emissions from buildings, the defense and implementation of the sanctuary city policies, and two rounds of charter revision.